Be visible on the Internet

 This website has been designed according to the latest Google AMP-HTML

-Having your site listed on the first page by all search engines for all relevant searches, is more important than having a well-designed website.
+Having your site listed on the first page by all search engines for all relevant searches, is more important than having an artistically well designed website.

 In terms of indexing web documents, coding them in compliance with the World Wide Web Consortium (W3C)